 The History of the Medallion

-The task of determining an appropriate use of the fund was assigned to a committee chaired by Clark Houghton, president of the First National Bank, and including Dean Dakin; John Haefner professor of education; M. L. Huit, dean of students; and Robert F. Ray, dean of continuing education.
+The task of determining an appropriate use of the fund was assigned to a committee chaired by Clark Houghton, president of the First National Bank, with members such as Dean Dakin; John Haefner professor of education; M. L. Huit, dean of students; and Robert F. Ray, dean of continuing education.
 On June 25, 1964, this committee recommended to President Hancher: